wearehanno/riggings/README.md

 ## Running Tests

-If you want to run tests before deploying to Netlify, you can use a CI server like [Travis](https://travis-ci.org).
-If you want to do ths, you'll need to run commands in this sort of sequence:

-	# Prepare the test server
-	rvm use 2.2.1
-	bundle install
-	npm install -g bower
-	bower install

-	# Run the build to see if it works.
-Insert your tests here too
-	middleman build
+This repository is already running through [Travis](https://travis-ci.org) to make sure the `middleman build` completes properly.
+You should do this for your own project too, before deploying.

+You can easily add tests by modifying the `:test` command inside the [`Rakefile`](./Rakefile).

 # Extra Stuff

 ## Switching the frontend framework to Bootstrap

-Yup, we feel that way sometimes, too.
+Yup, sometimes a different framework is a better bet.
 Riggings is set up for Foundation but can easily be switched to Bootstrap.

 Search in this repo for `PICKFRAMEWORK`.
 There are sections in several files, which you'll need to modify.
 Even if you want to stick with Foundation, you should still follow these steps just to remove the Bootstrap references so that you have a clean repository:

 1. In `bower.json`, choose the framework you need and copy it into the dependencies
-2. In `config.rb` include the `config.add_import_path` for Bootstrap, if you want it
-3. In `source/assets/javascripts/all.js` change the framework JS file being included
+2. In `source/assets/javascripts/all.js` change the framework JS file being included
-4. In `source/assets/javascripts/_app.js.coffee` remove the Foundation initialisation at `$(document).foundation();`
+3. In `source/assets/javascripts/_app.js.coffee` remove the Foundation initialisation at `$(document).foundation();`
-5. In `source/assets/stylesheets/all.scss`, you'll need to switch the vendor/foundation include for the vendor/bootstrap one instead
+4. In `source/assets/stylesheets/all.scss`, you'll need to switch the vendor/foundation include for the vendor/bootstrap one instead

-Then, when you're done, we need to change the framework via Bower:
+Then, when you're done, run `rake start` as usual.

-	# Remove the unused bower components
-	$ bower prune
-	# Install the new ones
-	$ bower install

 And finally, don't forget to update the `source/layouts/layout.erb` file and other pages like `source/index.html.erb` to remove the Foundation-specific HTML grid and components.